 Materials

-- Gloves to protect your hands from stains and from absorbing the solvent
+- Gloves to protect your hands from the solvent

 - 100% acetic acid cure silicone